Saraya Awliya al-Dam: Foreign relations

 SAD officially supports Iran, and is often classified as an Iranian proxy.
 Iranian officials have denied allegations by some Iraqi politicians that they have ties to the group.
-SAD may also have ties to Kataib Hezbollah, which officially backs Iran.
+SAD may also have ties to Kataib Hezbollah, which officially backs Iran.[16]
+The Washington Institute for Near East Policy profile states that Kurdish intelligence later extracted confessions from accused perpetrators of the February 2021 Erbil attack who claimed to belong to Kata'ib Sayyid al-Shuhada.

 The SAD is generally considered to be at odds with Turkey, and could possibly pose a threat to Turkey–Iran relations in the future.
 After the Erbil attacks, the SAD announced that they "only targeted American, Turkish, and Israeli occupation bases."
 The journalist Shelly Kittleson commented:Though many armed groups and others in the country have, for more than a decade, demanded an end to the "American-Israeli occupation", the addition of "Turkish" is significant.

 Many commentators have suggested that SAD could be a front for the Popular Mobilization Forces (PMF).

 Reports by the Washington Institute suggested that they might have connections to Asaib Ahl al-Haq, an Iraqi Shi'a paramilitary, which is classified as a terrorist organization by the United States.